gofilipa/orals/journal.md

 # Orals Journal

+## May 8 2019

+### Foundations --- How do female and queer subjects find voice and/or language within male-dominant and heteronormative discourses?
+- Cixous, Hélène.
+"The Laugh of the Medusa."
+1975.
+- Rich, Adrienne.
+"When We Dead Awaken: Writing as Revision."
+1979.
+- Foucault, Michel. *History of Sexuality Vol. 1*.
+1984.
+- Sedgwick, Eve Kosofsky. *The Epistemology of the Closet*.
+1990.
+- Butler, Judith. *Bodies That Matter*.
+1993.

+### Affects --- What do we do with bad feelings?
+- Bersani, Leo.
+“Is the Rectum a Grave?”
+1987.
+- Cvetkovich, Ann. *An Archive of Feelings: Trauma, Sexuality, and Lesbian Public Cultures*.
+2003.
+- Sedgwick, Eve Kosofsky.
+"Shame, Theatricality, and Queer Performativity: Henry James’s The Art of the Novel" & "Paranoid Reading and Reparative Reading, or, You’re So Paranoid, You Probably Think This Essay Is About You" from *Touching Feeling: Affect, Pedagogy, Performativity*.
+2003.
+- Muñoz, José. *Cruising Utopia: The Then and There of Queer Futurity*.
+2009.
+- Love, Heather. *Feeling Backward: Loss and the Politics of Queer History*.
+2009.
+- Caldwell, Kelly. "[The Torment of Queer Literature](https://therumpus.net/2018/06/the-torment-of-queer-literature/)," *The Rumpus*.
+2018.

+### Protomodernist Aestheticizations --- How is queer/feminist resistence encoded into language that doesn't explicitly reference it?
+- Wilde, Oscar. *The Picture of Dorian Gray*.
+1890, 1891 & MS.
+- Pater, Walter. *Studies of the History of the Renaissance*.
+1873.
+- Field, Michael. *Sight and Song*.
+1892.

+### Modernist Self-Referential Modes --- How might formal strategies developed by modernist writers engage cognitive/affective/embodied processes?
+- Woolf, Virginia. *Orlando*, 1928 & *A Writer's Diary*, 1953 & "A Sketch of the Past," 1939.
+- Stein, Gertrude.
+"Lifting Belly," 1989 & *Tender Buttons*, 1914 & *The Autobiography of Alice B. Toklas*, 1933.
+- Barnes, Djuna. *Nightwood*.
+1936.
+- Mansfield, Katherine.
+"Bliss," 1918 & *The Katherine Mansfield Notebooks*.
+2002.

+### Postmodern Memoir-esque --- What do postmoderns writers approach the differences bewteen fiction and memoir?
+- Baldwin, James. *Giovanni's Room*.
+1956.
+- Anzaldua, Gloria. *Borderlands/La Frontera: The New Mestiza*.
+1987.
+- Myles, Eileen. *Chelsea Girls*.
+1994.
+- Barthes, Roland. *R.B.*.
+1975.
+- Bechdel, Alison. *Are You My Mother?
+A Comic Drama*.
+2012.
+- Rosenberg, Jordy. *Confessions of the Fox*.
+2018.

+### Specters --- How do each of these affect me?
+* Schreiner, Olive. *The Story of an African Farm*.
+1883.
+* Rachilde. *Monsieur Venus*.
+1884.
+* James, Henry.
+"The Beast in the Jungle," 1886 & "The Figure in the Carpet," 1896.
+* Freud, Sigmund. *Dora: Fragments of an Analysis of a Case of Hysteria*.
+1905.
+* Hall, Radclyffe.
+"Miss Ogilvy Finds Herself," 1926 & "*The Well of Loneliness*, 1928.
+* Isherwood, Christopher. *Goodbye to Berlin*.
+1939.
+* Radicalesbians.
+"The Woman-Identified Woman".
+1970.
+* Delaney, Samuel. *The Motion of Light in Water*.
+1988.
+* Halberstam, J. Jack. *Female Masculinity*.
+1998.
+* Nelson, Maggie. *Bluets*, 2009 & *The Argonauts*, 2015.
+* Li, Yiyun. *Dear Friend, from My Life I Write to You in Your Life*.
+2017.
+* *The Lesbian Herstory Archives*.
+New York, NY.
+1972-present.
+* Ahmed, Sarah. *Feminist Killjoys*.
+2010-present.

-## May 3 2019
+## May 3, 17 2019

-Meeting with M--:
+Meetings with M--:

-Questions for my Digital Methods, Objects, and Metaphors list:
+Revised Questions for my Digital Methods, Objects, and Metaphors list:
+- To what extent do digital **methods** engage positivist or subjective modes of literary criticism?
+How do these methods address the drive toward objectivity facilitated by many digital tools?
-- In literary **criticism** that deploys digital tools, how do empirical methods engage the critic's subjectivity?
+    - Original: In literary criticism that deploys digital tools, how do empirical methods engage the critic's subjectivity?
 What is the proper role of sense-making and of the critic's pleasure and proclivity?
+-  How do critics over time approach the effects of **coding and encoding** language on the reading experience?
+In other words, how do the invisible encoding or tagging that appends electronic text and the interpretive codes that guide literary analysis and deconstruction change our understanding of reading over time?
-- Does the pleasure of **reading** reside more in the collapsing of the interface between reader and text, or in the excavation of the textual conduit?
+    - Does the pleasure of reading reside more in the collapsing of the interface between reader and text, or in the excavation of the textual conduit?
 By interface, I mean the invisible encoding or tagging that appends electronic text, as well as the codes that guide interpretation (Barthes)---do we deconstruct or do we pursue narrative desire/closure (Fisher)?
+- How might we approach **networks** as facilitating freedom rather than control?
+What kind of absences, exploits, and vulnerabilities create spaces for protest and resistance to network control?
-- How might we approach **networks** as facilitating freedom/possibility of movement rather than control?
+    - How might we approach networks as facilitating freedom/possibility of movement rather than control?
 How might we regard protocol (Galloway) as possibility, as exploit and vulnerability (Chun) as qualities to be harnessed?
+- How do critics of new media posit the process of mediation, and what are the implications of these different approaches upon sensation?
     - Exploring the gaps and slippage between the forensic and formal levels of digital materiality for what is overlooked or obscured.
-What are the levels of **mediation**, and how do these levels inflect sensation?
+What are the levels of mediation, and how do these levels inflect sensation?
+- How do editorial practices evolve over time to respond to advances in electronic editing?
+And how do digital environments complicate editorial imperatives to restore, preserve, or fix textual components?
-- How does electronic **editing** engage its restorative or conservative imperative in ways that open rather than delimit meaning?
+    - How does electronic editing engage its restorative or conservative imperative in ways that open rather than delimit meaning?
 Do we want to resolve the obstacles, logics, fixities of computational methods?

 I need to review Piper, Tenen, Caughie, Galloway, Kirschenbaum.

 Meeting with J--:

 Questions (revised) for my Theories of Perception list:
-- Where is consciousness located and enacted?
+- Where is consciousness **located and enacted**?
 What is the role of body, mind, and environment in consciousness?
-- How do language and writing work with perceptual processes in order to construct a writing self and a reading experience?
+- How do **language and writing** work with perceptual processes in order to construct a writing self and a reading experience?
-- What is the role of reason in thinking/feeling?
+- What is the role of **reason** in thinking/feeling?
 How does approaching reason as speculation or feeling change our understanding of empirical methods?
-- How does approaching computers as thinkers/feelers affect the way we understand human capacities of memory and emotion?
+- How does approaching computers as thinkers/feelers affect the way we understand human capacities of **memory and emotion**?
-- What are the social, political, and cultural implications for philosophical and neuroscientific theories of consciousness
+- What are the **social, political, and cultural implications** for philosophical and neuroscientific theories of consciousness

 General advice:
 - Each answer has two parts: (1) what are some of the influential/interesting perspectives in the debate; (2) how do I assert myself in the debate.